kauwelab/cubap/docs/index.rst

 *Select Isoform*
 ################
 Click the dropdown arrow to view all the isoforms for the gene(s) you've already selected.
 To select multiple ei ther use the 'CTRL' or 'command' button.
-You may also select all isoforms by clicking the 'Select All' button
+You may also select all isoforms by clicking the 'Select All' button.

 Nucleotide Composition